obsidianmd/obsidian-help/en/Obsidian/Community code of conduct.md

 For example, if we’ve received reports from multiple members of annoying or rude behavior.

-#### Unsolicited messages to team or moderators
+#### Unsolicited messages to community members

-This includes unsolicited tagging, "pinging", or direct messaging Obsidian team staff and moderators for questions, bug reports, and feature requests.
-As much as we want to help everyone, we have a sizeable community, and the team's attention must be reserved for critical matters.
-You can ping or direct message members of the team for things like security-related issues or to report violations of the community code of conduct.
-Otherwise, please post about the issue in an appropriate channel on the forum or the Discord server.
+Refrain from unsolicited tagging, "pinging," or direct messaging of staff and moderators for general questions, bug reports, and feature requests.
+Given the size of our community, the team's attention must be prioritised for critical matters.

+**Security concerns**: You may directly message Obsidian team members regarding security-related issues.

+**Unsolicited contact**: Be considerate when pinging community members.
+You may only send direct messages if you have received explicit permission to do so publicly.

+**Community plugins and themes**: For bug reports and feature requests, it is preferred to open a GitHub issue over pinging the developer in Discord.

+Instructions for reporting violations of our code of conduct can be found below in [[#Report violations]].
+We appreciate your cooperation in following these guidelines to maintain a positive and respectful environment within the Obsidian community.

 ### Other behaviors